Greenville Violent Crime Attorney

 • Up to 10 years in prison

-• Tens of thousands in fines
+• Tens of thousands of dollars in fines

 • Probation